Looking for the perfect Bali packing list? Well, then you’ve landed on just the right page.

 - Sunglasses: Don’t forget your shades, because you’ll need them every single day!

 - Sarong: It’s important to be respectful of the culture when visiting Bali’s religious sites.
-Most temples have a strict dress code, and you’ll need to cover your legs and shoulders.
+Like most temples in Asia, Bali’s temples have a strict dress code.
+And you’ll need to cover your legs and shoulders.
 Some temples, like Uluwatu and Tirta Empul, offer sarong rentals, but this is not always the case elsewhere.
 Bring a sarong to keep handy no matter where you go!

 - Swimsuit: Bali has loads of amazing beaches, and most hotels have dreamy infinity pools perfect for cooling off after a day out exploring all of Bali’s best bits.
 Don’t forget your favorite bikini or swimsuit!